-Cory Stearns is a principal dancer with American Ballet Theatre.
+Cory Stearns is a principal dancer of American Ballet Theatre.
 He trained at The Royal Ballet Upper School on a full scholarship after winning the Youth America Grand Prix aged 15.
-He makes his debut with The Royal Ballet in the 2013/14 Season starring in The Nutcracker, as part of an exchange programme between ABT and the Company.
+He made his Royal Ballet debut in the 2013/14 Season as Prince (The Nutcracker).

 Awards include the 2009 Erik Bruhn Prize for best male dancer.
-In his last year at The Royal Ballet School he appeared in Kylie Minogue’s music video for Chocolate.
+In his last year at The Royal Ballet School Sterans appeared in Kylie Minogue’s music video for Chocolate.

 News and features